GE 25-ton switcher: Production

-Throughout the long history of the locomotive's production, minor changes were made to its shape and the location of features such as the bell, exhaust pipe, and lights.
+Throughout the locomotive's long production history, minor changes were made to its shape and the location of features, such as the bell, exhaust pipe, and lights.
 Otherwise, the fundamental design was largely unchanged throughout the entirety of the locomotive's 33 year production history.
 Towards the end of production, GE added an independent axle suspension to new 25-tonners, a feature shared with the GE 35-ton switcher.
 Many customers made modifications to their 25-tonners after purchase, ranging from minor changes such as moving the bell to completely replacing the prime mover and adding an independent brake.

-When the final example was produced in 1974, production totaled approximately 550 locomotives, making the design one of GE's most built locomotive models.
+When the final unit was built in 1974, production totaled approximately 550 locomotives, making the design one of GE's most built locomotive models.
 While the majority of production was for customers in the United States or Canada, 25-tonners were built for customers in North and South America, Europe, Asia, and Africa.